WNSL

-WNSL (100.3 FM, "SL-100") is a top 40 (CHR) music formatted commercial radio station licensed to Laurel, Mississippi, United States, serving the Laurel-Hattiesburg Arbitron market.
+WNSL (100.3 FM, "SL100") is a top 40 (CHR) music formatted commercial radio station licensed to Laurel, Mississippi, United States, serving the Laurel-Hattiesburg Nielsen Audio market.
 The station is owned by iHeartMedia and the license is held by iHM Licenses, LLC.
 The studios are located with other sister stations on U.S. Highway 98 in West Hattiesburg.

 Programming

-SL-100 is an affiliate of the nationally syndicated programs Johnjay and Rich and On Air with Ryan Seacrest.
+SL100 is an affiliate of the nationally syndicated programs Johnjay and Rich and On Air with Ryan Seacrest.

 In recent years, the station ID can be heard as "WNSL Hattiesburg-Laurel".

 History

 WNSL-FM went on the air March 10, 1959, as a simulcast of WNSL AM 1260 (today's WHJA at 890 AM).
 WNSL-AM-FM was founded by Granville Walters, a former news reporter and host at WAML, the first radio station in Laurel.
 Walters was the general manager of WNSL until 1983 and for most of those years, he reported the news in the morning drive slot.
 For years, WNSL-AM-FM had a country music format (the AM moniker was "Dixie's 1260" for a time), and it was famous for the "Masonite Whistle", a music and news program broadcast from 6:00 - 6:30 a.m. and sponsored by Masonite Corporation, for the benefit of its employees.
 A common phrase used in the program was "for those getting up or those getting in", presumably to cater to employees of the night and morning shifts.
 This program continued as a simulcast on both AM and FM stations, despite changes in formats and call letters, until 1984.
 At one point, the FM format was changed to R&B and was known as "Soul-100" before adopting the current Top 40 format in the late 1970s.
 The AM format remained country until the change in FM format.
 Then, the AM station broke off completely as R&B outlet WQIS "Super Q 1260".